Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition: Analysis and Results

 and the phase angle at which the $k^{th}$ \ac{POD} mode best matches the $j^{th}$ \ac{POD} mode is given by

 and

 The corresponding correlation coefficient is

-The $R^2$ value of the phase average of the $k^{th}$ and $j^{th}$ \ac{POD} modes compared to the phase average of the analytic signal of the $k^{th}$ \ac{POD} mode is given by
+The $R^2_{k^a,\wt{(k,j)}}$ value of the phase average of the $k^{th}$ and $j^{th}$ \ac{POD} modes compared to the phase average of the analytic signal of the $k^{th}$ \ac{POD} mode is given by

-where $(\psi_k)^a(\bs{x},\phi)$ is the analytic signal of the $k^{th}$ \ac{POD} mode and $\wt{\psi}_{k,j}(\bs{x},\phi)$ is the phase average of the $k^{th}$ and $j^{th}$ \ac{POD} modes at phase angle $\phi$, which was determined using phase angles $\phi=[0,2\pi]$ in increments of $0.01\pi$.
-The \ac{POD} mode which best matches the analytic signal of the each of the first ten \ac{POD} modes, the corresponding correlation coefficient, and the $R^2$ of the phase averages are given in table~\ref{tab:R_H[POD],POD}.
+where $\bs{x}$ denotes the spatial coordinates, $(\psi_k)^a(\bs{x},\phi)$ is the analytic signal of the $k^{th}$ \ac{POD} mode and $\wt{\psi}_{k,j}(\bs{x},\phi)$ is the phase average of the $k^{th}$ and $j^{th}$ \ac{POD} modes at phase angle $\phi$, which was determined using phase angles $\phi=[0,2\pi]$ in increments of $0.01\pi$.
+The \ac{POD} mode which best matches the analytic signal of each of the first ten \ac{POD} modes, is given in table~\ref{tab:R_H[POD],POD}, along with the corresponding correlation coefficient, and the $R^2_{k^a,\wt{(k,j)}}$ of the phase averages.
+Both the correlation coefficients and $R^2_{k^a,\wt{(k,j)}}$ values were calculated for the combined streamwise and transverse components of the modes, as well as the individual components.

-For each of the first ten \ac{POD} modes, the paired \ac{POD} mode corresponds to the analytic signal at a phase angle of $\mp0.5\pi$.
-Thus, the $j^{th}$ \ac{POD} mode best matches the Hilbert transform of the corresponding $k^{th}$ \ac{POD} mode.
-A pair of \ac{POD} modes representing a structure propagating in the streamwise direction therefore requires that the \ac{POD} modes are a mutual best match with phase angle shifts of $0.5\pi$ with opposite signs.
-Thus, the \ac{POD} mode pairs identified using the Hilbert transform are the first and second \ac{POD} modes, the fourth and fifth \ac{POD} modes, the sixth and eighth \ac{POD} modes, and the ninth and tenth \ac{POD} modes.
+For each of the first ten \ac{POD} modes, the paired \ac{POD} mode corresponds to the analytic signal at a phase angle of $\mp\pi/2$.
+Consequently, the $j^{th}$ \ac{POD} mode best matches the Hilbert transform of the corresponding $k^{th}$ \ac{POD} mode.
+A pair of \ac{POD} modes representing a structure propagating in the streamwise direction therefore requires that the \ac{POD} modes be a mutual best match with phase angle shifts of $\pm 0.5\pi$.
+Based on this criterion, the \ac{POD} mode pairs identified using the Hilbert transform are the first and second \ac{POD} modes, the fourth and fifth \ac{POD} modes, the sixth and eighth \ac{POD} modes, and the ninth and tenth \ac{POD} modes.
 These are the same pairings as those identified using the \ac{HPOD} modes.